AppLayerLabs/sparq-gitbook/bdk-implementation/the-utils-folder.md

 The `tx.h` file contains the **TxBlock** and **TxValidator** classes - abstractions for a block transaction and a Validator transaction, respectively.
 The implementation logic and details for those transactions are derived from the "Account" model, used by Ethereum and implemented by the [Aleth](https://github.com/ethereum/aleth) library, which is different from the "UTXO" model used by Bitcoin.

+It also contains a helper struct called `TxAdditionalData`, which contains metadata about a contract that was deployed in the chain, such as the transaction hash, how much gas was used in the transaction, if the call succeeded or not, and the contract's address.

 ## Utils

 The `utils.h` file contains the **Utils** namespace - a place for generalized miscellaneous utility functions, namespaces, enums and typedefs used across the BDK.